sigstore/sigstore-conformance/README.md

   [CLI protocol](docs/cli_protocol.md)
 * `environment`: 'production' (default) or 'staging'.
 This selects the Sigstore environment to run against
 * `xfail`: optional string.
 Whitespace separated test names that are expected to fail.
+Shell style wild-cards can be used (e.g. `test_verify*intoto*`).
+Note that "[" used in some test names is a wild card character that can be matched with e.g. "[[]".

 See [action.yml](action.yml) for full list of inputs.